-Inflation is at 2.5%: Is your interest rate costing you money?
+Inflation is rising: Is your interest rate costing you money?

 Interest rates are low right now.
 Historically low.
 And that’s potentially really bad for money that you keep in your bank account or a separate savings account like an ISA.